django-fluent/django-fluent-comments/README.rst

 In case your site is behind a HTTP proxy (e.g. using Gunicorn or a load balancer), this would make all comments appear to be posted from the load balancer IP.

-The best, and more secure, way to fix this, is using WsgiUnproxy_ middleware in your ``wsgi.py``:
+The best and most secure way to fix this, is using WsgiUnproxy_ middleware in your ``wsgi.py``:

 .. code-block:: python